 - Many of you came to Japan as English teachers.
 What’s it like being a teacher in Japan?

 - Any advice for those who are wanting to move to Japan?

 Meet the Six Foreigners

-Erin moved to Japan from Philippines Indonesia as an English teacher.
+Erin moved to Japan from the Philippines as an English teacher.
 She had planned to move here for some time and finally got the chance in October 2017.
 She looks to live in Japan permanently, continuing to teach English.

 Katie had hoped to live in Japan after visiting back in 2008.
 In the summer of 2017, she was finally able to move here from the US on the JET program as an Assistant Language Teacher.